maubanel/UE5-Hello-World/remove-player/README.md

 ##### `Step 11.`\|`UE5HW`| :large_blue_diamond: :small_blue_diamond:

 Now you can see that the blueprint has the same name as the map.
 Make sure you are in the **Event Graph**, this is where all your game logic will go.
 Notice the **Begin Play Event**.
 This event will run **once** when you start the game.
 So our script needs to make our new camera the game camera instead of the spectator pawn.
-Right click on the graph and search for a **GetPlayerController** node.
+Right click on the graph and search for a **GetPlayerController** node and add it to the graph.

 ![get player controller](images/getPlayerController.png)